hidsh/uso-duino/README.md

 ## How to write firmware

-1. Press 'RESET' on うそ-duino
+1. Press 'RESET' SW on うそ-duino
 1. Push 'UPLOAD' button on IDE
-1. Release 'RESET' button on うそ-duino
+1. Release 'RESET' SW on うそ-duino
 1. New firmware is started running when you get message 'Done uploading.' on IDE

 ## Thanks to